ekg/mmcur/intro.md

 That's sixteen times more overhead.
 And because memory is the key to intelligence, model context length must be increased, leading to quadratic increases in costs which I saw made visible in Memphis last month.
 Attention demonstrates [the bitter lesson](http://www.incompleteideas.net/IncIdeas/BitterLesson.html): end-to-end learning beats architecture, but it also forces us to eat a bitter pill: a quadratic cost that we can't scale forever.
-A transformer's quadratic scaling hits a wall from 100k to 1M tokens:
+A transformer's quadratic scaling hits a wall from 100k to 1M tokens.
+It's no coincidence that this is precisely the range of maximum context lengths seen in current frontier models.

 ![Comparing linear O(n), log-linear O(n log n), and quadratic O(n²) scaling vs. input sequence length (n).
 Top: Log-scaled y-axis shows relative growth.
 Bottom: Linear y-axis dramatically illustrates how quadratic costs dominate at scale.](quadratic-wall.png)